alix-tz/escriptorium-documentation/docs/walkthrough_transcribe.md

 ### The "Text" panel

 This panel will display the transcription as a plain succession of text lines, according to the line order from the segmentation.
-This line order will be either determined by the segmentation model, or by the order chosen by the user when they segmented the image (See in [Segmentation](walkthrough_segment.md)).

 ![image: Text panel on eScriptorium (access button framed in red)](img/transcribe/text_panel.png "Text panel on eScriptorium (access button framed in red)")